moka-ayumu/chume_web/README.md

 </p>

 ## Description
-Self-introduction site for virtual streamer 'Chume'
+Self-introduction site based on 'Next.js' of virtual streamer 'Chume'

 ## Function (To Do)
 - [x] 'CHUME' text cascading animation